memethyl/Unrecommender/README.md

 Once you've finished doing what you wanted, [make a pull request!](https://github.com/memethyl/Unrecommender/pulls)

 # "What about other browsers?"
-The extension doesn't use any Chrome-specific APIs (yet), so it should work on at least Firefox and maybe even other browsers.
+The extension doesn't use any browser-specific APIs (yet), so it should work on browsers other than Chrome and Firefox.
 I can't guarantee that, though, so if issues do arise, they (probably) aren't my fault.
 I'll look into it, though!

 # To-do
-- Iron out the kinks with Firefox
 - Use subscriber list on video recommendations as well as the homepage
 - Add proper GUI
 - Optional blacklisting/whitelisting in the future?